-What Does Small Batch Bourbon Mean
+What Does Crude Protein Mean

 Small batch bourbon refers to a production process where a limited number of barrels are distilled, aging takes place in smaller batches, and the result is often perceived as higher quality or more distinctive.